What are HDR, Auto HDR & Smart HDR shooting modes, and how do they boost your iPhone photography game?

 Only HDR makes shots like this possible: great low‑light detail, no blown-out sky

-The best parts of each exposure are merged into a single shot with higher dynamic range.
+The best parts of each exposure are merged into a single shot with a higher dynamic range.
 As such, HDR is especially useful in difficult lighting conditions, like harsh backlighting.

-HDR blends three shots to improve detail in the bright and midtone areas
+HDR blends three shots to improve detail in the bright and mid-tone areas

-As you can see for yourself, HDR took the best parts of the overexposed and underexposed shots and merged them with a third shot taken at a normal exposure, resulting in a detailed photo (the middle) with great contrast and detail.
+• As you can see for yourself, HDR took the best parts of the overexposed and underexposed shots and merged them with a third shot taken at normal exposure, resulting in a detailed photo (the middle) with great contrast and detail.

 And thanks to Apple’s sophisticated wider-gamut screens and cameras that support taking wide color photos and displaying them on your iPhone or iPad (the P3 Display profile), you’ll see up to 60 percent greater dynamic range in your HDR shots.

-Auto HDR on iPhone X
+Auto HDR on iPhone

-Smart HDR defaults to triggering any time it’s needed to improve image quality given the shooting conditions.
-Unlike the previous HDR modes, Smart HDR works with more types of photos that previously could not use HDR, like Portrait and Portrait Lighting modes, panoramic shots, bursts, frames in Live Photos and action shots like this one.
+Smart HDR defaults to triggering any time it’s needed to improve image quality, given the shooting conditions.
+Unlike the previous HDR modes, Smart HDR works with more types of photos that previously could not use HDR, like Portrait and Portrait Lighting modes, panoramic shots, bursts, frames in Live Photos, and action shots like this one.

 Daring Fireball’s John Gruber took a great iPhone XS vs. iPhone X comparison shot that I think best exemplifies HDR imaging improvements that the faster sensors, better chips and improved algorithms in these new iPhones allow for.